forcedotcom/salesforcedx-vscode/README.md

    runs `lerna run --parallel watch`).
 1. In VS Code, open the debug view (Ctrl+Shift+D or Cmd+Shift+D on Mac) and from the launch configuration dropdown, pick "Launch Extensions".
+1. In VS Code, open the debug view (Ctrl+Shift+D or Cmd+Shift+D on Mac) and from the launch configuration dropdown, pick "Launch * Tests".

 For more information, consult the VS Code [doc](https://code.visualstudio.com/docs/extensions/debugging-extensions)